luigi311/Blog/content/librem-5/index.md

 # My Involvement / Disclosures

 My involvement with Librem 5/purism is very minimal, i've interacted with the developers a few times over social media.
-I do like purism as a company and what they stand for, when they are standing behind it, and as such I have purchased the Librem 5 directly from them with my own money and subscribe to their $10/month PureOS subscription to help them finanically continue development.
-I will also be purchasing their Librem 5 V2 so they continue to exist and develop in the mobile linux community.
+I do like purism as a company and what they stand for, when they are standing behind it, and hope they continue to exist long into the future.
+As such I have purchased the Librem 5 directly from them with my own money for testing and subscribe to their $10/month PureOS subscription to help them finanically continue development.
+I will also be purchasing their Librem 5 V2, assuming it ever actually gets released and am excited to see what purism can accomplish with more modern hardware.